MironFoerster/smplify-x/README.md

 `--config cfg_files/fit_smplx.yaml` (REQUIRED) Choose a file from `cfg_files/` according to the model_type you want to use.
 The files provide a default configuration.
 You can override specific values with command line parameters like the following:

-`--data_folder DATA_FOLDER` (default is 'data/') Should contain two subfolders, *images/*, where the images are located, and *keypoints/*, where the OpenPose output should be stored.
+`--data_folder DATA_FOLDER` (default is 'data/') Should contain two subfolders, *images/*, where the images are located (only .png or .jpg), and *keypoints/*, where the OpenPose output should be stored.

 `--output_folder OUTPUT_FOLDER ` (default is 'smplx_debug/' or 'smpl_debug/' or etc. depending on the chosen config file) Will be generated automatically and contain all outputs of the fitting.